 Without oil, your engine would struggle to do much, so it’s incredibly important to make sure that you know what’s going on under the bonnet of your car.
 Not only do you need to make sure that the car has the correct amount of oil, but you’ll also need to keep on top of the quality of oil flowing through your engine.

-How to check the oil in your car?
+How to check your engine oil levels

 Checking the oil in your car is incredibly easy, and potentially one of the easiest pieces of car maintenance you can carry out.
 Before you go about the actual checking of the oil, make sure you have what you need to hand, which is nothing more than a couple of paper towels or old rags.
 You also want to make sure the engine has been warmed up as this will help bring some heat to the oil and give you an easier readout – obviously wait for it to cool a little, between 5-10 minutes, before you start putting your hands in the engine bay.
 Let us talk you through the steps to checking your oil levels.